 Following successful laboratory work or animal studies, new treatments must undergo clinical studies (testing in human volunteers, also called clinical trials).
 Human trials are an essential part of the research and development of pharmaceutical drugs.
 It is the responsibility of the Therapeutic Products Directorate (TPD) of the Health Products and Food Branch (HPFB), Health Canada, to ensure that all drugs used by the public are safe and effective for specific conditions, and of high quality.
 Potential treatments for dementia are evaluated through these clinical trials.
 Click here to learn more about how drugs are approved in Canada.

-Select a disease category from the menu on the left to see the trials currently being carried out at C5R research sites.
+Click here to see the clinical trials currently being carried out at C5R research sites.